 50. Dirty Mary, Crazy Larry – 1974

 Take three idiots, a bank robbery and lots of car chases and throw them into a movie.
 Dirty Mary, Crazy Larry doesn’t have much of a plot, and it probably doesn’t need one.
-The characters are all likable, as idiots their dialogue is hilarious and the situations they get themselves into are all tremendous fun.
+The characters are all likeable, as idiots their dialogue is hilarious and the situations they get themselves into are all tremendous fun.
 This movie never quite achieved cult status but it probably ought to have done.
 Peter Fonda and Susan George deliver some fine entertainment with a nice twist at the end.

 49. Pee-wee’s Big Holiday – 2016